-Faculty Mentoring Program
+2015-2016 Faculty Mentoring Program

 The philosophy behind the program is that one mentor cannot provide all the guidance an individual needs.
-Participants in the program are encouraged to develop a mentoring team (or a board of advisors), to provide general research guidance, specific and concrete feedback on your research, UTD-specific guidance, and social support.
+Participants in the program are encouraged to develop a mentoring team (or a board of advisors), to provide general research guidance, specific and concrete feedback on their research, UTD-specific guidance, and social support.
 Resources are available for recruiting experts in your field to serve as mentors from outside the UTD campus.

-You may participate by using the Application links on this page.
+You may participate by using the Application link on this page.
 Any tenure-track but untenured faculty member is welcome to participate.
 If you would like to be a mentee, please complete the application and email or send it to:

 Updated: November 22, 2015